Research

 In this post, we'll explore the challenges enterprises face in tackling RAG hallucinations, the limitations of existing tools, and introduce Dynamo AI's comprehensive solution for measuring and tracking these issues.

-Limitation of Existing Tools
+Limitation of existing tools

 While many tools exist for evaluating the degree of hallucination for RAG applications, major limitations include the following: